ninahonyango/VAPT/README.md

 ### Step 3: 🔍 Scan the target with Nmap

-After configuring the network, and performed the ping test to confirming connectivity, I began reconnaissance (information gathering).

-Scanned the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:
+After configuring the network, and performed the ping test to confirm connectivity, I began reconnaissance (information gathering) by scanning the target Metaspoiltable 2 (192.168.56.102) from Kali terminal to gather intelligence on:

 1. Open ports.